 If you are looking for a stable and comfortable hydration pack for your XC skiing trip, look no further than the CamelBak Phantom LR 24 Ski Hydration Pak.
 With a total capacity of 24 liters, this hydration pack has tons of features to impress you.

 The super-comfortable waist belt and shoulder straps are adjustable.
 The load of the backpack is stabilized and intelligently shared through the belts and straps.
 The hip belt keeps your backpack close to your body so that you don’t feel any extra baggage hanging behind your body while skiing.

 If you are a fan of storage pockets, the CamelBak Phantom will delight you as it offers you multiple pockets with decent space.
 You can find storage pockets on the side, top, and front in addition to the central storage compartment.
 The side pocket may seem a bit small and made with a thin layer of fabric, but it is extremely durable.
 The great part is that all these pockets have zipper protection, so you don’t end up losing any item.
 If you have ever tried finding a lost item in powdered snow, you know exactly what blessing this is.

-The back panel of the pack repels snow making it ideal for cross country skiing adventures.
-The hydration pack also has helmet hooks that make it super convenient for you to carry your ski helmets.
+The back panel of the pack repels snow making it ideal for skiing adventures.
+The hydration pack also has helmet hooks that make it super convenient for you to carry your helmets.

-- It has a water storage of 3 liters (around 100 oz) and is easy to refill.
+- It has a storage of 3 liters (around 100 oz) and is easy to refill.

 - The backpack is very spacious and practical and offers multiple zippered pockets.